1. Improve family community

 3. Training and support for dealing with students with learning disabilities

 The objective is to increase strategies and knowledge to help at-risk students or students with special learning abilities.
-The initiative is to have teachers participate in professional development and continuing education to improve strategies for working with special abilities, understanding our resources are limited, and acceptance is dependent on diagnoses.
+The initiative is to have teachers participate in professional development and continuing education to improve strategies for working with special abilities, understanding that our resources are limited, and acceptance is dependent on diagnoses.
 To continue with Title tutoring programs to support students in ELA and Math growth.
 The intended outcome is to ensure all students are making at least one year of progress.

 4. Improve the extracurricular programs offered at Captain Gilmer to increase students’ participation.